cosmo0/arcade-manager/README.md

 You will probably just want to use one of these files:

-* `set-lite`: you want all the games, and you want to discover many things, both good and bad.
+* `set-lite`: you want 1500 games, and you want to discover many things, both good and bad.
-* `set-classics`: you want only good games, but you still want to be surprised, and you don't mind keeping multiple episodes of the same game series
+* `set-classics`: you want 250 good games, and you don't mind having multiple episodes of the same game series.
-* `set-classics-lite`: you only want the very best games
+* `set-classics-lite`: you only want the 50 very best games.

 Pick the `pad` version if you have an modern controller with analog sticks (Playstation or Xbox).
 Pick the `stick` version if you have an arcade stick, or a pad without analog sticks.